DSF RULES Ver9.0 (JUNE 2015)

 The DSF Crew.

-If you've got a problem with a member's behavior, please make a PM complaint to any of the Staff.
+If you’ve got a problem with a member’s behavior, please make a PM complaint to any of the Staff.
 Make sure you link or quote from the offensive post in the PM to us.
 The Staff will decide on what course of action to take.
-Please understand that it might take up to 2-5 days.
+Please understand that it may take a up to a day or two.

 Banning a member of the forum is not taken lightly.
 There is a warning policy in place to prevent trolling and problem posters.
 Minor breaking of rules will be dealt with outside of the warning system, but if a user regularly pushes the rules to the limit then they may be considered.
 The initial warning will be made directly to the thread in question and/or via PM’s to the poster.
 Subsequent warnings will be made by the Staff.
 Depending on the nature and severity of the infractions, the Staff has the right to suspend users who have received at least one warning, with or without explanations or discussions.